 States S1, S2, S3, and S4 are the sleeping states.
 A system in one of these states is not performing any computational tasks and appears to be off.
-Unlike a system in the shutdown state (S5), however, a sleeping system retains memory state, either in the hardware or on disk.
+Unlike a system in the shutdown state (S5), however, a sleeping system retains memory state, either in RAM or on disk, as specified for each power state below in System hardware context sections.
 The operating system need not be rebooted to return the computer to the working state.

-Some devices can wake the system from a sleeping state when certain events occur, such as an incoming call to a modem.
+Some devices can wake the system from a sleeping state when certain events occur.
 In addition, on some computers, an external indicator tells the user that the system is merely sleeping.

 System Power State S1

 System power state S1 is a sleeping state with the following characteristics:

 System power state S2 is similar to S1 except that the CPU context and contents of the system cache are lost because the processor loses power.
 State S2 has the following characteristics:

 System power state S3 is a sleeping state with the following characteristics: